PatrickSamuelsson/vhr_ws_scalability_exercise/README.md

 ```

-where `active` tells if the run should be executed or not.
+where `active` tells if the run should be executed or not and NPROCX and NPROCY are mapped to NPRGPEW/NPRTRV and NPRGPNS/NPRTRW respectively.
 We can specify some more details for like in the following:

 ```
     4nodes_ioserv: